Microgynon 30

 -

-Microgynon 30 is a contraceptive pill, and like all other combined pills, it is a prescription-only medication.
+Microgynon 30 is a combined contraceptive pill and a prescription-only medication.
 As it’s a combined pill, Microgynon 30 contains both oestrogen and progesterone.
 It is over 99% effective as long as it’s taken properly – every day at the same time.

-The Microgynon contraceptive pill only protects against pregnancy, not sexually-transmitted infections (STIs).
+The Microgynon contraceptive pill only protects against pregnancy, not sexually transmitted infections (STIs).
 In order to stay protected from STIs, it’s important to use extra protection like condoms.
-Condoms can also improve your protection against pregnancy, making it even less likely than with the pill alone.
+Condoms can also improve your protection against pregnancy, making it even more effective than taking the pill alone.

 -